altera-fpga/altera-fpga.github.io/docs/linux-embedded/drivers/clock_manager/clock_manager.md

 A clock group is a set of clock signals that originate from the same clock source which may be synchronous to each other.
 The Clock Manager has a two Phase-Locked Loop (PLL) clock group where the clock source is a common PLL voltage-controlled oscillator (VCO).
 A clock group which is independent and asynchronous to other clocks may only have a single clock, also known as clock slice.
 Peripheral clocks are a group of independent clock slices.

-For more information please refer to the [Intel Agilex 5 Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/docs/programmable/814346).
+For more information please refer to the [Altera® Agilex 5 Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/docs/programmable/814346).

 ![clock_manager_block_diagram](images/TRM_A5_CLKMGR_block_diagram.png){: style="height:650px"}